Esturban/eval/content/services/data-strategy.md

 - Business Intelligence Consulting Services
 - Big Data Training Services

 Data handling is a process that requires knowledge across various fields like probability and machine learning.
 A quant with a foundation in mathematics can make all the right decisions with data, but without necessary context, can make poor business decisions solely based on the representation of the figures.
 Our team creates simple and complex solutions elegantly tailored to the needs of the client.
 Whether your business is getting started with data strategy or sophisticated systems in the cloud exist, we provide consulting, planning and implementation services where you need it.

 ## Pricing and Plans

 {{< card >}}

-## at your service
+## At your service

 In our modern economy, it is imperative for companies to be data driven to set themselves apart.
 With the ability to harness digital assets well, companies can proactively make the decision to remain relevant.
 Competition is constantly springing forward and going after successful fortune 500s too rigid to make the appropriate pivots to survive.
 With data at the heart of your operational strategy, you can create the right culture needed to keep your business alive, well, and thriving for years to come.

-For more information about how we do this, check out our resources here: